 CUVS’s Dentistry, Oral & Maxillofacial Surgery team provides a full range of advanced services and procedures, including:

 Comprehensive assessment, diagnosis and treatment planning

 - Examination and testing on the awake patient

 - Anesthetized oral examination and imaging (x-rays and/or CT scan)

-- Consultation and collaboration with other specialists to ensure safe anesthesia and recovery if your pet has other health issues
+- Consultation and collaboration with other specialists to ensure safe anesthesia, treatment and recovery if your pet is presenting for a complex problem or has other health issues

 - Professional dental cleaning with dental radiographs

 - Gingivectomy and gingivoplasty (using radiosurgery)